AmpersandJS/ampersandjs.com/learn_markdown/bug-triage-process.md

 PRs are issues too and thus will receive a similar treatment.

-Changes to repos should all happen via pull requests, even from core contributors.
+Changes to repos should all happen via pull requests, even from project leads and core contributors.

-All PRs should have 2 +1's from core contributors unless:
+All PRs should have 2 +1's from core contributors or project lead unless:

 - They're for documentation or typo fixes
 - They're just adding tests
 - They're updating dev dependencies

-In which case a judgement call will be made by core team whether to just merge them.
+In which case a judgement call will be made by core team / project lead whether to just merge them.

 ## Releases